top of page

 2. Team Regulations.

 a.
-All team members must attend the same school/organization and must be full-time high school (U.S. equivalent of grades 9-12) students.
-Teams should consist of at least three students.
-(Homeschool teams from the same geographic area are also invited to participate.)
+All team members must be full-time high school students (U.S. equivalent of grades 9–12).
+Teams must consist of at least three students.
+Homeschool teams are welcome to participate.
+Each student may join only one team and may submit only one essay.

 b.
 The International Public Policy Forum (IPPF) will allow more than one entry per school.
 Please register each team.